 - Elevation: 6,575-ft. at Trailhead

 Trail Description - Durrboden to Fuorcla da Grialetsch and Fuorcla Radont

-The historic Berghaus includes a nice restaurant with lovely views of the Scaletta Glacier, Piz Graletsch, the Scalettahorn and neighboring peaks rising above the of the Gletschtalli.
+The historic Berghaus includes a nice restaurant with lovely views of the Scaletta Glacier, Piz Grialetsch, the Scalettahorn and neighboring peaks rising above the of the Gletschtalli.
 The Raduner Rothorn and Schwarzhorn tower above the east side of the valley.

 At 2.0 miles the grade abates as the trail traverses along the south side of the Furggasee (Lake Furgga), a pretty tarn set beneath the south facing slopes of the Raduner Rothorn and Piz Radont.
 Past the lake the path ascends on gentle grades to Fuorcla da Grialetsch (Grialetsch Col/Pass) (8,320-ft.) and a trail junction at 2.4 miles.
-Here views open to the Piz Sursura massif and the Grialetsch Glacier to the east.
-To the south the Chilbiritzenspitz towers above the pass while two small tarns lie amid the meadows and rocky slopes.
+Here views open to the Piz Sarsura massif and the Grialetsch Glacier to the east/southeast.
+To the south the Chilbiritzenspitz towers above the pass while two small tarns lie nestled amid the meadows and rocky slopes.

 The hut is a great turnaround point for hikers looking for a shorter, easier day.
 Simply find a perch with great views of the tarns and the surrounding summits to enjoy a picnic lunch and then retrace your steps to the trailhead for a 4.8 mile round-trip hike with a 1,745-ft. elevation gain.